STATUS: Active Project

-- Develop an open-source eCare plan application for people with MCC and test a pilot version in populations with CKD.
+- Develop an open-source, SMART on FHIR eCare plan application for people with MCC, as well as an accompanying HL7® FHIR® Implementation Guide (IG); test the pilot application and IG in populations with CKD.

 - Establish an eCare plan repository and application development collaborative to support the project’s development, testing, piloting and implementation efforts, and provide an open source repository available to enable search, access, sharing, and exchange of eCare plans.

-- Disseminate all project products through free, open source channels (e.g., federal government websites, open-source software exchanges such as GitHub)
+- Disseminate all project products through free, open source channels (e.g., federal government websites, open-source software exchanges such as GitHub, HL7® Confluence wiki).